How changes to Implied Volatility impacts option prices

 Posted Jun 12 2020

-In a case study, we looked at a TSLA Long Call trade whose estimated profits went from +8% to a 5% loss.
+In a case study, we looked at a TSLA Long Call trade whose estimated profits went from +8% to a 5% loss, even though the stock price went up.
 Why?
 Since opening the position, the IV changed significantly.

 I specifically chose this example to illustrate a worst case scenario.